dennisvang/tufup-example/README.md

 3. remove `.tufup_repo_config`
 4. follow the steps above to set up the repo-side and client-side

+Alternatively, you could run the `test_update_cycle.ps1` script, which also removes stale example files from the default directories.

 [1]: https://github.com/dennisvang/tufup
 [2]: https://theupdateframework.io/
 [3]: https://pyinstaller.org/en/stable/